What is a Square in Roofing? The Basics of Roofing Measurements

 Roofing squares, while providing a standardized measurement, must be adjusted to accommodate these architectural intricacies.

 Experienced contractors possess the knowledge to factor in these details, ensuring that every unique element of the roof is considered in the estimation process.
+Find out the essentials before hiring a contractor.

+3.2.
 Consideration of Overhangs and Dormers:

 Overhangs and dormers enhance the aesthetic appeal of a house, but they also pose challenges during roofing projects.